SpacehuhnTech/esp8266_deauther/README.md

 ## Installation

-The only thing you will need is a computer and an ESP8266 with at least 1Mb of flash memory.
+The only thing you will need is a computer and an ESP8266.

 I recommend you to buy a USB breakout/developer board, because they have 4Mb flash and are very simple to use.
 It doesn’t matter which board you use, as long as it has an ESP8266 on it.

-(If you using an ESP-01 with just 512kb, you can comment out the mac vendor list in data.h.)
+You have 2 choices here.
+Uploading the bin files is easier but not as good for debugging, so keep that in mind in case you want to open an new issue.

+### Uploading the bin files

+**Note:** the 512kb version won't have the full MAC vendor list.

+**0** Download the current release from [here](https://github.com/spacehuhn/esp8266_deauther/releases)

+**1** Upload using the ESP8266 flash tool of your choice.
+I recommend using the [nodemcu-flasher](https://github.com/nodemcu/nodemcu-flasher).

+**That's all! :)**

+Make sure you select the right com-port, the right upload size of your ESP8266 and the right bin file.

+### Compiling the source with Arduino

+**0** Download the source code of this project.

 **1** Install [Arduino](https://www.arduino.cc/en/Main/Software) and open it.